MuhammadVT/midlat_convection_II/README.txt

         NOTE: The following should be done before running gmi_based_filter run gmi_imf_to_db.py if indices data are not stored in db

+    * data_processing.add_aur_bnd
+        Calculates Equatorward Aur Bnd Mlat and Relative Mlat, and write the results together with existing columns into a different table whose name ends with _aurbnd.
+        NOTE: This will replace the original table each time it is executed

     * data.binning.build_master_db
         combines all the ten-min median filtered radars' data into one master table.
         Datetime information is lost in the summary table.